CC-MNNIT/proxy-settings/lan/README.md

 <img src="l2.jpeg">
 </p>

-3. Find the Ip address, subnet mask and default gateway for your room in this [PDF](tagore_ip.pdf).
+3. Find the IP address, subnet mask and default gateway for your room in this [PDF](tagore_ip.pdf).
 For DNS, use the same address as mentioned in the image.
 Click Apply to save the settings.

 <p align="center">
 <img src="l3.jpeg">